 WHEREAS, the Initial Appraisal Report made the recommendation to undertake a new feasibility study to determine if there is a Federal interest in deepening and/or widening the 50 foot channels to allow larger vessels to use the Harbor.
-This study, the New York and New Jersey Harbor Deepening Channel Improvements (HDCI) Study, is now being undertaken to address improvements, including deepening of existing channels up to 60 feet, and widening the width of the existing channels to accommodate larger vessels to use the channels (the design vessel is the 18,000 TEU Malaccamax).
-This Programmatic Agreement (PA) will be used to guide the Section 106 process for the HDCI project.
-The New York District is the responsible federal agency for this Undertaking;
+This study, the New York and New Jersey Harbor Deepening Channel Improvements (HDCI) Study, is now being undertaken to address improvements, including deepening of existing channels up to an additional 5 feet, and in some areas resulting in depths of up to 60 feet to allow for safety clearance, and widening the width of the existing channels to accommodate larger vessels (the design vessel is the 18,000 Maersk Triple E), to use the channels (Undertaking).
+The Programmatic Agreement (PA) will be used to guide the Section 106 process for the HDCI project.
+The New York District is the lead federal agency for this Undertaking;

-WHEREAS, the HDCI Feasibility Study is investigating navigation improvements to eight channels in the Harbor (Ambrose, Anchorage, Port Jersey Kill Van Kull, Arthur Kill, Newark, South Elizabeth, and Elizabeth Channel) that comprise the three main pathways in the Harbor (Port Jersey, Port Elizabeth, and Howland Hook), which will permit access by larger, deeperdraft vessels to the four main container terminals (at Port Elizabeth: A.P.
-Moller and Maher; at Port Jersey: Global Container Terminal New Jersey; at Howland Hook: Global Container Terminal New York).
+WHEREAS, the HDCI Feasibility Study is investigating navigation improvements to eight channels in the Harbor (Ambrose, Anchorage, Port Jersey, Kill Van Kull, Arthur Kill, Newark Bay, South Elizabeth, and Elizabeth Channels) that comprise the three main pathways in the Harbor (Port Jersey, Port Elizabeth, and Howland Hook), which will permit access by larger, deeper-draft vessels to the four main container terminals (at Port Elizabeth: A.P.M and Maher; at Port Jersey: Global Container Terminal Bayonne; at Howland Hook: Global Container Terminal New York).
 Navigation improvements consist of channel deepening, widening, and realignment;

 WHEREAS, New York District is developing the designs for the project on a phased basis.
-This means that details of the recommended plan will be refined in the Preconstruction, Engineering and Design (PED) Phase and therefore the final APE cannot be determined at this time.
+This means that details of the recommended plan will be refined in the Preconstruction, Engineering and Design (PED) Phase and therefore the final Area of Potential Effect (APE) cannot be determined at this time.
 In addition to this, the New York District has determined the need for additional surveys to complete the identification of historic properties that may be affected by the project.
 Because of this, the New York District will be conducting the Section 106 process on a phased basis to keep pace with the project designs.
-This PA will be used to guide the phased Section 106 process and was developed pursuant to Section 106 of the National Historic Preservation Act;
+This PA will be used to guide the phased Section 106 process and was developed pursuant to Title 36 of the Code of Federal Regulations Part 800, which provides regulations for implementing Section 106 of the National Historic Preservation Act;

-WHEREAS, the Tentatively Selected Plan is a four-foot deepening of the federal navigation channels:
+WHEREAS, the Tentatively Selected Plan is an up to 5-foot deepening of the federal navigation channels from a depth of 50 feet to 55 feet;

-WHEREAS, the New York District has defined the APE as all of the federal navigation channels to be deepened four feet, all areas where the channels are to be widened, staging and mitigation areas, and a 500 foot buffer around areas that will require blasting of bedrock which could produce vibrations that have the potential to result in adverse impacts to historic properties.
+WHEREAS, the New York District has defined the APE as all of the federal navigation channels to be deepened five feet, all areas where the channels are to be widened, staging and mitigation areas, and a 500 foot buffer around areas that will require blasting of bedrock which could produce vibrations that have the potential to result in adverse impacts to historic properties.
 In locations where blasting will be undertaken the APE will encompass near-shore and on-shore areas within zones anticipated to experience a certain force from the blast.
 Now during the feasibility stage, USACE Engineers have estimated that only locations within 500 feet of any blasting could be impacted by vibrations.
 At this stage, the APE for the blasting is defined as a 500 foot buffer around all known areas of bedrock within the construction limits, but this APE will be revisited in the PED Phase when the exact locations of blasting, their depths, the rock material types, and blasting methodology are known.